How to Calculate Your Due Date + When You’ll Actually Give Birth

 For example, if your last menstrual period began on June 6, your estimated due date would be March 13.

-The problem with calculating your due date based on your last period is that both the human gestation formula and Naegele’s rule are based on a variety of averages.
+The problem with calculating your pregnancy due date based on your last period is that both the human gestation formula and Naegele’s rule are based on a variety of averages.
 Pregnancy calculators are typically based on a 28-day cycle and assume that ovulation occurred on day 14.
 But many women have longer or shorter cycles and ovulation tends to occur later rather than earlier.
 Earlier ovulation means you’ll give birth earlier; later ovulation means you’ll give birth later than your expected due date.

 How to calculate due date by conception